Holiday Activities & Events

 Disney’s Animal Kingdom - Tusker House Restaurant will have Christmas specials on the buffet.

 Disney’s Hollywood Studios - Hollywood & Vine will have Christmas lunch and two dinner seatings with carved turkey breast, cornbread stuffing, root beer glazed butternut squash, spiced pumpkin mousse on the buffet.

-Magic Kingdom Park - The Diamond Horseshoe in Frontierland will offer Christmas Day dinner, and Tangaroa Terrace and Tortuga Tavern will feature a special holiday dinner buffet.
+Magic Kingdom Park - The Diamond Horseshoe in Frontierland will offer Christmas Day dinner, and Tangaroa Terrace and Tortuga Tavern (info below) will feature a special holiday dinner buffet.

 Disney’s Fort Wilderness Resort & Campground — Mickey’s Backyard Christmas Day Feast at Mickey’s Backyard BBQ show located at the Fort Wilderness Pavilion.
 Two shows at 5 and 7 p.m. will offer all the holiday classics.
 (Trail’s End Restaurant is also offering lunch and dinner options.)

 Disney’s Yacht & Beach Club Resorts – Cape May Café will be serving hand-carved smoked ham with winter pineapple chutney and turkey with stuffing.
 Captain’s Grille will offer a holiday buffet.
 Yachtsman Steakhouse will feature a special menu.

 Disney’s Contemporary Resort – The Wave … of American Flavors will offer a special menu.
 And Chef Mickey’s will offer a Christmas Day brunch.